 Attila4MC was developed to help MCNP® users become more productive.
 While the accuracy of MCNP is widely established, it relies on command line input for defining model geometry, calculation input, and variance reduction, which can often create significant bottlenecks limiting calculation throughput.
-Attila4MC provides an easy-to-use graphical interface, allowing novice and advanced MCNP users to easily setup, run, and visualize MCNP solutions from CAD data.
-Attila4MC leverages the state-of-the-art Attila deterministic solver to easily generate highly efficient weight windows variance reduction, shortening MCNP calculation times, and substantially reducing user investment over manual variance reduction techniques.
-Once a calculation is performed, Attila4MC provides intuitive and advanced solution visualization options, aiding both solution verification, and allowing solution field insights to be easily conveyed to external parties.
+Attila4MC provides an easy-to-use graphical interface, allowing novice and advanced MCNP users to easily set up, run, and visualize MCNP solutions from CAD data.
+Attila4MC leverages the state-of-the-art Attila deterministic solver to easily generate highly efficient weight windows variance reduction, shortening MCNP calculation times and substantially reducing user investment over manual variance reduction techniques.
+Once a calculation is performed, Attila4MC provides intuitive and advanced solution visualization options, aiding solution verification and allowing solution field insights to be easily conveyed to external parties.

-SpaceClaim® is offered as an option with Attila4MC/Attila, providing users with easy-to-use 3D solid modeling and best-of-class geometry cleanup and simplification features.
-With SpaceClaim, users can import a broad range of CAD model formats, and uniquely modify the imported CAD data as if it was originally constructed in SpaceClaim.
+SpaceClaim® is offered as an option with Attila4MC and Attila, providing users with easy-to-use 3D solid modeling and best-of-class geometry cleanup and simplification features.
+With SpaceClaim, users can import a broad range of CAD model formats and uniquely modify the imported CAD data as if it was originally constructed in SpaceClaim.
 Hundreds of bolt holes can be filled with a single command, as can removal of small parts and features such as fillets and chamfers.

 Where pre-existing CAD data is not available, SpaceClaim offers simple to use features for rapidly building complex models that are ideal for part-time users.